Cascade Range: Geography

-Because the range is near the Pacific Ocean and in the region's prevailing westerly winds, there is much rain and snow there, especially on the western slopes due to orographic lift, with annual snow accumulations of up to 1000 in (= 83 ft) in some areas.
+The range is near the Pacific Ocean and in the region's prevailing westerly winds, so it receives significant rain and snowfall, especially on the western slopes due to orographic lift, with annual snow accumulations of up to 1000 in (= 83 ft) in some areas.
 Mount Baker in Washington recorded a national record single-season snowfall in the winter of 1998–99 with 1140 in (= 95 ft).
 Before that year, Mount Rainier held the American record for snow accumulation at Paradise in 1978.
 It is not uncommon for some places in the Cascades to have over 500 in of annual snow accumulation, such as at Lake Helen, near Lassen Peak.
 Most of the High Cascades are therefore white with snow and ice year-round.
 The western slopes are densely covered with Douglas-fir (Pseudotsuga menziesii), western hemlock (Tsuga heterophylla) and red alder (Alnus rubra), while the drier eastern slopes feature mostly ponderosa pine (Pinus ponderosa), with some western larch (Larix occidentalis), mountain hemlock (Tsuga mertensiana) and subalpine fir (Abies lasiocarpa) and subalpine larch (Larix lyallii) at higher elevations.
 Annual rainfall is as low as 9 in on the eastern foothills due to a rain shadow effect.

-Beyond the eastern foothills is an arid plateau that was largely created 17 to 14 million years ago by the many flows of the Columbia River Basalt Group.
+Beyond the eastern foothills is an arid plateau that was largely formed 17 to 14 million years ago by the many flows of the Columbia River Basalt Group.
 Together, these sequences of fluid volcanic rock form the 200000 sqmi Columbia Plateau in eastern Washington, Oregon, and parts of western Idaho.

 The Columbia River Gorge is the only major break of the range in the United States.
 When the Cascades began to rise 7 million years ago in the late Miocene, the Columbia River drained the relatively low Columbia Plateau.
-As the range grew, erosion from the Columbia River was able to keep pace, creating the gorge and major pass seen today.
+As the range grew, erosion from the Columbia River was able to keep pace, carving out the gorge and major pass seen today.
 The gorge also exposes uplifted and warped layers of basalt from the plateau.